SumrakDZN/Namalsk-Server/README.md

 **Q: I need help with something I could not find in this FAQ section.**

-A: Join us at [official Namalsk discord](https://discord.com/invite/gK7HRDN) and request Server Hoster role in #create-ticket channel.
+A: Join us at our Official Namalsk [Discord](https://discord.com/invite/gK7HRDN) and request Server Hoster role in #create-ticket channel.